MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ```
 and you should get no errors.

+If you have errors with your OpenEye installation and have verified that you have an OpenEye license file, it is in the correct place, and properly listed in your `~\.bash_profile` file, you may need to edit your `~/.bashrc` file to point to your `~/.bash_profile` file.
+Particularly, I have noticed that on USB installations of Ubuntu in some cases this step may be necessary.
+You would just add a line to the end of your `~/.bashrc` file that says `source ~/.bash_profile`

+### One additional step

 After the above, please also use `jupyter-nbextension enable nglview --py --sys-prefix` on the command-line to enable the `nglview` extension for interactive visualization in Jupyter notebooks.